How to Become a Travel Writer (& Get Paid For It)

 - Some way to make and send invoices

-Writers also need insurance in most jurisdictions.
-It’s not a thing we talk about a lot, but it is important.
-In my jurisdiction (Canada), this insurance is called errors and omissions insurance.
+One more thing: Writers usually also need insurance in most jurisdictions.
+It’s not talked about much, but it’s important.
+In Canada, this is called errors and omissions insurance, but check what’s required where you live.

 4. Create a Pitch List

-Most websites that have any semblance of a lifestyle section publish travel-related articles.
-Now, that doesn’t necessarily mean they hire freelance writers–some have in-house staff that take care of these specific niches.
-But it doesn’t hurt to ask.
+Most websites with any kind of lifestyle section publish travel-related articles.
+That doesn’t always mean they hire freelance writers—some have in-house staff for those niches—but it never hurts to ask.

 5. Write a Thoughtful Pitch and Send It